syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/rating/EJ2_ASP.MVC/appearance.md

 # Appearance in Asp.Net MVC Rating Control

-You can also customize the appearance of rating component.
+You can also customize the appearance of rating control.

 ## Items count